Nature of Incident: Driver’s License/ DUI Checkpoint

-Unit(s) Responsible: Ventura County Sheriff’s Office – Moorpark Police Department – Traffic Bureau
+Unit(s) Responsible: Thousand Oaks Police Department – Traffic Bureau

-Moorpark, CA – The Moorpark Police Department Traffic Unit will be conducting a Driver’s License/DUI Checkpoint on September 3rd, 2021 at an undisclosed location(s) within the city limits.
+The Thousand Oaks Police Department Traffic Bureau will be conducting a Driver’s License/DUI Checkpoint on September 29th, 2021, at an undisclosed location(s) within the city limits.

-The Moorpark Police Department offers these reminders to ensure you have a safe night of fun that doesn’t involve a DUI if you plan on drinking or are taking medications that can affect your ability to drive:
+The Thousand Oaks Police Department offers these reminders to ensure you have a safe night of fun that doesn’t involve a DUI if you plan on drinking or are taking medications that can affect your ability to drive: